somatic

 Wearer-first experience

-Sensation must be felt clearly before it is understood or observed.
+Sensation must be felt clearly before it is cognitively understood or observed.

 Location specificity

-Feedback is applied at the diaphragm to engage breath mechanics and distinguish belly from chest breathing.
+Feedback is applied at the diaphragm to engage diaphragmatic beathing rather than chest breathing.

 Inner-state specificity

-Feedback is meaningful only when tied to moments of physiological activation.
+Feedback is meaningful when tied to moments of physiological / nervous system activation.

 Subtlety